matrix-org/synapse/docs/saml_mapping_providers.md

 ## Building a Custom Mapping Provider

-A custom mapping provider must specify the following methods:
+A custom mapping provider must specify the following method:

-* `saml_response_to_user_attributes`
+* `saml_response_to_user_attributes(self, saml_response, config, failures)`
+    - Arguments:
+      - `saml_response` - A `saml2.response.AuthnResponse` object to extract user
+                          information from.
+      - `config` - A dictionary with the contents of the homeserver config's `saml2_config.user_mapping_provider_config` option.
+      - `failures` - Amount of times the returned mxid localpart mapping has failed.
+                     This should be used to create a deduplicated mxid localpart which should be returned instead.
+                     For example, if this method returns `john.doe` as the value of `mxid_localpart` in the returned dict, and that is already taken on the homeserver, this method will be called again with the same parameters but with failures=1.
+The method should then return a different `mxid_localpart` value, such as `john.doe1`.
-    - Receives the `type` object from a SAML response.
-This method must return a dictionary, which will then be used by Synapse to build a new user.
+    - This method must return a dictionary, which will then be used by Synapse to build a new user.
 The following keys are allowed:
+       * `mxid_localpart` - Required.
+The mxid localpart of the new user.
-       * displayname (required)
+       * `displayname` - The displayname of the new user.
-       * user_id_localpart (required)
-       * avatar_url
-* `parse_config(config: dict)`
-    - Receives the parsed content of the `saml2_config.user_mapping_provider` homeserver config option.
-Runs on homeserver startup.
-Providers should extract any option values they need here.

 ## Synapse's Default Provider